-All students attending public schools from preschool until age 21 or high school graduation - including those in charter schools or school programs operated by Intermediate Units (IUs) - qualify for additional rights under the McKinney-Vento Act if they are experiencing homelessness.3 The protections apply for as long as the student experiences homelessness, and certain protections like school stability and transportation apply for the remainder of the year that the child secures permanent and adequate housing.4 Courts have recognized that there is no duration to experiencing homelessness, even if it lasts several years or recurs.5
+All students attending public schools from preschool until age 21 or high school graduation - including those in charter schools or school programs operated by Intermediate Units (IUs) - qualify for additional rights under the McKinney-Vento Act if they are experiencing homelessness.
+The protections apply for as long as the student experiences homelessness, and certain protections like school stability and transportation apply for the remainder of the year that the child secures permanent and adequate housing.
+Courts have recognized that there is no duration to experiencing homelessness, even if it lasts several years or recurs.

-Students are considered to be "homeless" under the act if they lack a consistent, adequate, fixed nighttime residence.6 This includes but is not limited to students who are: "living doubled-up" with friends or family due to economic hardship or loss of housing; "couch-surfing"; living in temporary or emergency shelters; living on campgrounds (including those who are unsheltered, in a tent, recreational camper, or other inadequate accommodations),7 living in a car, hotel, or trailer park; living in a place that is not ordinarily used for sleeping; living unsheltered; or living in housing that is legally recognized as substandard.8 unaccompanied youth regardless of the circumstances that led them to this situation.
-This includes young people who were pushed out of their homes, have run away, or are separated from family for another reason.10 Many of these students have experienced abuse and trauma.
-Other students may be physically separated from their families and living elsewhere but still maintain a relationship with their family.
-Being in contact with family or having a family does not change a student's McKinney-Vento eligibility.
-It is important for schools to ask young people about their living situation in a nonjudgmental way and explain that the information will be used to see if a youth qualifies for McKinney-Vento protections and to determine whether a student is experiencing homelessness, whether with their family or as an unaccompanied youth experiencing homelessness on their own.
-In many cases, older youth may be moving frequently, even nightly, and staying in different locations.
+Students are considered to be "homeless" under the act if they lack a consistent, adequate, fixed nighttime residence.
+This includes but is not limited to students who are: "living doubled-up" with friends or family due to economic hardship or loss of housing; "couch-surfing"; living in temporary or emergency shelters; living on campgrounds (including those who are unsheltered, in a tent, recreational camper, or other inadequate accommodations), living in a car, hotel, or trailer park; living in a place that is not ordinarily used for sleeping; living unsheltered; or living in housing that is legally recognized as substandard.